aboutcode-org/scancode-toolkit/src/commoncode/README.rst

 - 2022-03-04:
     - Synchronize configure and configure.bat scripts for sanity
     - Update CI operating system support with latest Azure OS images
-    - Streamline utility scripts in etc/scripts/ to create, fetch and manage third-party dependencies There are now fewer scripts.
+    - Streamline utility scripts in etc/scripts/ to create, fetch and manage third-party dependencies.
+There are now fewer scripts.
 See etc/scripts/README.rst for details

 - 2021-09-03:
     - ``configure`` now requires pinned dependencies via the use of ``requirements.txt`` and ``requirements-dev.txt``
     - ``configure`` can now accept multiple options at once
     - Add utility scripts from scancode-toolkit/etc/release/ for use in generating project files
     - Rename virtual environment directory from ``tmp`` to ``venv``
-    - Update README.rst with instructions for generating ``requirements.txt`` and ``requirements-dev.txt``,
+    - Update README.rst with instructions for generating ``requirements.txt``
-      as well as collecting dependencies as wheels and generating ABOUT files for them.
+      and ``requirements-dev.txt``, as well as collecting dependencies as wheels and generating ABOUT files for them.

 - 2021-05-11:
     - Adopt new configure scripts from ScanCode TK that allows correct configuration of which Python version is used.